When you have a childhood dream that still burns and tugs at your heart when you’re an adult, you owe it to yourself to pursue and achieve this dream.

 Well, guess what?
 It’s finally happening!

-On Thursday 2 November 2017, I received this email from Richard Mabaso, Chief Executive Officer of the Umbumba Foundation and the Concept Innovator of Trek4Mandela and Caring4Girls.
+On Thursday 2 November 2017, I received this email from Richard Mabaso, Chief Executive Officer of the Imbumba Foundation and the Concept Innovator of Trek4Mandela and Caring4Girls.
 This annual Expedition aims to summit Mount Kilimanjaro on 18 July, Madiba’s birthday, raising funds to supply underprivileged school girls with sanitary pads and keep them in school during their monthly menstrual cycle.

 WOW!
 You know what?
 You are just one of those precious and rarest GEMS we are constantly looking for to make meaningful change in South Africa – more especially in the life of the girl child.

 Well, to answer your question… You couldn’t have come at a better time!
 The 2018 Centenary Climb will not only be our biggest year because of celebrating Madiba’s 100 Years but it will also be our first attempt to raise enough funds to support a minimum of 500,000 poor girls with sanitary pads – the largest target since inception of both Trek4Mandela and Caring4Girls in 2012.

 So, we are not excited to have you but we are truly honoured that you chose us as conduit to bring hope in the life of the South African girl child.
 One of the most exciting part of our programme is that every climber is urged raise funds to support girls from a school of their own choice.

 In the meantime, we will send you all Trek4Mandela information to help you start your preparation for one of the greatest expeditions for Mandela Day.

 Many thanks and once again, we look forward to helping you make your dream of conquering the rooftop of Africa become a reality!

 I am joining the Trek4Mandela Kilimanjaro Executive Climb 2018!
 Can you imagine my excitement?